 Sutter Health Preliminary Statement in Response to State Auditor Report

-SACRAMENTO, Calif., August 9, 2012 The State Auditor released a report today about non-profit hospitals and community benefit.
-Pending a full review of the Report, Sutter Health released the following statement which reflects the organization’s philosophy and commitment to community benefit and charity care:
+The State Auditor released a report today about non-profit hospitals and community benefit.
+Pending a full review of the Report, Sutter Health released a statement which reflects the organization’s philosophy and commitment to community benefit and charity care.

 “Community benefit and improving the health of our communities is at the core of Sutter Health’s mission, values and strategic planning.
 Because we have no shareholders, we reinvest any money left over after we pay our bills to improve facilities, add lifesaving technology and critical health care services, care for those who cannot afford to pay for health care, and support programs that help those in need.